 - At-a-glance analysis: Callout boxes, vivid colors, and automated charts in reports allow your managers to assess the health of your restaurant quickly.

-- Multiple reporting tiers: Higher level reports like Server Insights, Menu Insights, Recipe costing are available at higher tiers.
+- Multiple reporting tiers: Higher level reports like Server Insights, Menu Insights, and recipe costing are available at higher tiers.

-Upserve’s reporting module is called “HQ.”
-HQ is a part of all three subscription tiers, though the reporting functionality varies.
+Upserve’s reporting module is called HQ, which is a part of all three subscription tiers, though the reporting functionality varies.
 Core memberships include basic reporting like daily sales, server close out, close-of-shift, and close-of-day reports.
-The Pro and Pro Plus tiers add many more in-depth reports, many of which are unique to Upserve.
+The Pro and Pro Plus tiers add more in-depth reports, many of which are unique to Upserve.
 This structure ensures that small operations don’t pay for analytics that they don’t use.
 On the other hand, it can create confusion about what reports are included at each tier.